Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

     spark-submit --master local[*] --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2 --jars /path_to/mysql-connector-java-8.0.32.jar  ./path-to-your-python-file.py

-If it works, visit http://localhost:4040 or http://localhost:8888/spark-submit to see your Spark job results.
+If it works, visit http://localhost:4040 to see your Spark job results.
+Below is a video and screenshots of Spark processing the Kafka messages.

+<iframe width="560" height="315" src="https://youtu.be/CATnOikVq5s/embed/<video_id>" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe> <br>
+*Caption: This is a caption for the video.*

 ### Docker Running Prometheus and Grafana Containers: